kibook/s1kd-tools/s1kd-metadata/README.md

 When editing metadata, overwrite the module.
 The default is to output the modified module to stdout.

 -n &lt;name&gt;
 The name of the piece of metadata to fetch.
-If no name is specified, all available metadata names are printed with their values.
+This option can be specified multiple times to fetch multiple pieces of metadata.
+If -n is not specified, all available metadata names are printed with their values.
 This output can be sent to a text file, edited, and then specified with the -c option as a means of editing metadata in any text editor.

 -t
 Do not format columns in output.

 -v &lt;value&gt;
-The new value for the piece of metadata specified by -n.
+The new value for the last piece of metadata specified by -n.
+Each -n can be followed by a -v to edit multiple pieces of metadata.

 &lt;module&gt;
 The module to show/edit metadata on.
 The default is to read from stdin.